CFD Modeling of Turbulent Multiphase Combustion

-- The RNG k ε model can derived used a thorough statistical technique.
-This model includes the effect of swirl , which is essential for ICE combustion for strong mixing of fuel and air
+- The RNG k ε model can be derived using a thorough statistical technique.
+This model includes the effect of swirl, which is essential for ICE combustion for strong mixing of fuel and air

-- Other models can be selected as per scope of modeling
+- Other models can be selected as per the scope of modeling

-- Specify the motion of Piston: The motion of the piston is specified as a function of the engine’s crank angle, crank radius, connecting rod length and engine speed.
-The piston location is calculated using the UDFs
+- Specify the motion of Piston: The motion of the piston is specified as a function of the engine’s crank angle, crank radius, connecting rod length, and engine speed.
+The piston location is calculated using the user-defined functions (UDF)

 - Spray Model:

-- FLUENT offers two spray breakup models example, the TAB and the wave model.
+- Two spray breakup models are available in ANSYS FLUENT, the wave model.

-- The TAB model is based on the analogy between an oscillating and distorting droplet and a spring mass system.
+- It models an analogy between an oscillating and distorting droplet and a spring-mass system.

 - The distorting droplet effect is considered